neoforged/Documentation/docs/blocks/index.md

 #### The "Actually Breaking" Stage

 - `Item#onBlockStartBreak` is called.
-If it returns `true`, the pipeline moves to the "finishing" stage.
+If it returns `true` (determining that the block should not be broken), the pipeline moves to the "finishing" stage.
-- Server-only: `IForgeBlock#canHarvestBlock` is called.
+- Server-only: `IBlockExtension#canHarvestBlock` is called.
+This determines whether the block can be harvested, i.e. broken with drops.
 - `Block#onDestroyedByPlayer` is called.
 If it returns `false`, the pipeline moves to the "finishing" stage.
 In that `Block#onDestroyedByPlayer` call:
     - `Block#playerWillDestroy` is called.
     - The blockstate is removed from the level via a `Level#setBlock` call with `Blocks.AIR.defaultBlockState()` as the blockstate parameter.
         - In that `Level#setBlock` call, `Block#onRemove` is called.
 - `Block#destroy` is called.
-- Server-only: If the previous call to `IForgeBlock#canHarvestBlock` returned `true`, `Block#playerDestroy` is called.
+- Server-only: If the previous call to `IBlockExtension#canHarvestBlock` returned `true`, `Block#playerDestroy` is called.
-- Server-only: `IForgeBlock#getExpDrop` is called.
+- Server-only: `IBlockExtension#getExpDrop` is called.
-- Server-only: `Block#popExperience` is called with the result of the previous `IForgeBlock#getExpDrop` call, if that call returned a value greater than 0.
+- Server-only: `Block#popExperience` is called with the result of the previous `IBlockExtension#getExpDrop` call, if that call returned a value greater than 0.

 #### The "Finishing" Stage